 Well, not Instagram specifically, but for the sake of good photos for social media and our blog.
 Who hasn’t?

 I remember planning a trip to Antique a few years back to get a photo in a kawa hot bath.
 Not to experience it per se, but to take a photo of myself doing it.
-I can count several other instances where it’s the same case.
+I’ve done the same thing in other countless other trips.

 Is it bad?
 It is narcissistic?
 I don’t know, and I don’t intend to judge.
 I know that I’m enjoying myself and that’s that.